-- 1. The BCWMC will review the applicant's submittal only after the project has received preliminary review by the municipality indicating general compliance with existing local watershed management plans prepared pursuant to 103B.235.
-Any questions about the BCWMC requirements must first be directed to the municipality in which the project is located.
-The municipality may choose to direct the applicant to contact the BCWMC administrator or engineer. - a.
-The BCWMC will review proposed projects and developments to evaluate compliance with the BCWMC water quality management standards if the projects are located in member cities that have not adopted the MIDS performance goals, triggers, and flexible treatment options, or at the request of the member city.
-For projects located in member cities that have adopted the MIDS performance goals, triggers, and flexible treatment options, the member cities shall review projects for conformance with MIDS water quality treatments standards, unless Commission review is requested by the member cities. - b.
-The BCWMC requires public agencies to comply with water quality management standards and policies presented in the Plan to maintain or improve water quality of stormwater runoff. - 2.
-The BCWMC meetings are generally held the third Thursday of each month.
-For a proposed project to be included on the agenda, application materials must be submitted to the BCWMC engineer by the last Friday of the month prior to the meeting date.
+- The BCWMC will review the applicant's submittal only after the project has received preliminary review by the municipality indicating general compliance with existing local watershed management plans prepared pursuant to 103B.235.
+Questions about the BCWMC requirements must first be directed to the municipality in which the project is located.
+The municipality may choose to direct the applicant to contact the BCWMC administrator or engineer. - The BCWMC engineer has 15 days to determine if an application is complete from the date that the signed application and proposed project documentation is received by the BCWMC engineer.
+The BCWMC engineer has 60 days to determine if an application is approved or send a letter with comments to the municipality and to the applicant. - 3.
+Some proposed projects require board approval at a BCWMC meeting.
+Except as noted, all submittals impacting floodplains (as defined in Section 2.1), lakes, streams, or wetlands, or involving the Bassett Creek trunk system, variances, linear construction or reconstruction projects disturbing 5 acres or more, or alternative BMPs not included in the most current version of the Minnesota Stormwater Manual require board approval at a BCWMC meeting.
+Work limited to single-family home shoreline restoration and/or streambank stabilization projects do not require board approval at a BCWMC meeting, but do require administrative approval by the BCWMC engineer. - 4.
+The BCWMC board meetings are generally held the third Thursday of each month.
+For a proposed project to be included on the BCWMC board meeting agenda, application materials must be submitted to the BCWMC engineer by the last Friday of the month prior to the meeting date.
 Complex projects may require additional review time.
-However, not all proposed projects are presented at the BCWMC meeting for review and approval. - 3.
-All submittals impacting floodplains (as defined in paragraph 2.1), lakes, streams, or wetland, or involving the Bassett Creek trunk system, appropriations, variances, linear construction or reconstruction projects disturbing over 5 acres, or alternative BMPs not included in the most current version of the Minnesota Stormwater Manual require action at a BCWMC meeting.
+However, not all proposed projects are presented at the BCWMC meeting for review and board approval; as outlined in Section 3.1.3. - 5.
+Upon receipt of a submittal, the BCWMC engineer will review the submittal and prepare recommendations to the BCWMC board or municipality.